Private Three Day Tour of Burgundy

-When most of us think of Burgundy, we conjure images of delicious and fabulously rich wines.
-But Burgundy is also the land of the Dukes of Burgundy, whose power throughout European history rivaled that of the kings of France and England, and often tilted the balance from one side to the other.
+When many of us think of Burgundy, we conjure images of delicious and fabulously rich wines.
+But Burgundy is also the land of the Dukes of Burgundy, whose wealth, patronage of the arts and political power throughout European history rivaled those of the kings and queens of France, England, and Spain and they often tilted the balance from one side to the other.

-Our bilingual Burgundy tour guide will drive you, in a comfortable sedan, to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France.
+Our Burgundy tour guide, who speaks English as natural first language, will drive you in an upscale vehicle to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France, Europe and the world.

-The second day of our excursion starts with a visit to the hauntingly peaceful Sainte Madeleine basilica at Vezelay, followed by a drive through the vast forests and valleys of the remarkably beautiful Morvan countryside to visit the Roman town of Autun.
-The second day winds up at the wine city of Beaune, after a visit to a vineyard in nearby Chassagne Montrachet.
+The second day of our excursion starts with a visit to the hauntingly peaceful Sainte Madeleine basilica at Vézelay, followed by a drive through the vast forests and valleys of the remarkably beautiful Morvan countryside to visit the Roman town of Autun.
+The second day can wind up at the wine city of Beaune, after a visit to a vineyard in nearby Chassagne Montrachet.

-Finally, the third of our Burgundy tours commence with a drive up through the Cote d’Or wine district (passing by or through Aloxe Corton, Nuits St. Georges, Vosne Romanee Vougeot, Chambolle Musigny and Gevrey Chambertin) to the city of Dijon where we spend half a day visiting the Palace of the Dukes, strolling through the city’s old quarters, and visiting the Fine Arts Museum.
+Finally, the third day of our Burgundy tours commences with a drive up through the Côte d’Or wine district (passing by or through Aloxe Corton, Nuits St. Georges, Vosne Romanée, Vougeot, Chambolle Musigny and Gevrey Chambertin) to the city of Dijon where we spend half a day visiting the Palace of the Dukes, strolling through the city’s old quarters, and we suggest visiting the Fine Arts Museum.

 Interested In Our private Burgundy tour?

 We then head back towards Paris, stopping en route at the picturesque towns of Sémur en Auxois and Auxerre, the capital of lower Burgundy.